Halifax Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Visa-Free Entry (with eTA)
+Visa-Free Entry

-Up to 6 months (determined by border officer at entry)
+Up to 6 months per entry

 Includes